tommy-qichang/pose-pilot/README.md

 ## 🏆 Submission & Judging

 Your project will be judged primarily on your video demo.
 Show, don't just tell!
-We want to see the "wow" factor and the utility of your application.
+We want to see the "wow" factor, the utility of your application, and the technical skill behind it.

 ### How to Submit
 All submissions must be made through the official competition page: